realpython/materials/pivot_tables/README.md

-These downloads contain three files for use with the RealPython tutorial [How To Create A Pivot Table With Pandas](https://realpython.com/how-to-pandas-pivot-table/).
+These downloads contain three files to use with the RealPython tutorial [How to Create a Pivot Table With Pandas](https://realpython.com/how-to-pandas-pivot-table/).

 code_downloads.ipynb contains the main code from the tutorial. solutions.ipynb contains sample solutions to the various exercises.